 Please note that NME auditions do not take place as part of the main audition process detailed below.
-Please contact Christina Holmes (details below) for more information.
+Please contact Christina Hancock (details below) for more information.

 BEER was founded in 2011 as a research project within the Music Department to explore aspects of realtime electroacoustic music making.
 Particular interests include networked music performance and live coding.